-- six end of module assessment tasks Candidates are allowed to use their notes during the assessments tasks but only have one attempt.
-The modules are marked by the teacher and they weight 35% of the final grade. - an exam Candidates do not have access to support materials apart from the exam resources themselves.
+- Six end of module assessment tasks Candidates are allowed to use their notes during the assessments tasks but only have one attempt.
+The modules are marked by the teacher and they represent 35% of the final grade. - Exam Candidates do not have access to support materials apart from the exam resources themselves.
 It is based on two papers: Speaking and Listening (20 minutes) and Reading and Writing (50 minutes).
-It is assessed by the Language Alliance board and weights 65% of the final grade
+It is assessed by the Language Alliance board and represents 65% of the final grade

 There are frequent reports about the need for language skills in the workplace in order to boost the UK economy and also to enhance the career prospects of our future workforce.
-This would be a good opportunity to enhance a Curriculum Vitae or even an application for the university, particularly for someone who would pursuit a business course and/or career.
+This would be a good opportunity to enhance a Curriculum Vitae or even a university application, particularly for someone who wants to pursue a business course and/or career.